nanoporetech/megalodon/docs/common_arguments.rst

   - If not provided (and ``per_read_mods`` or ``mods`` outputs requested) all relevant sites are tested (e.g. all ``C`` bases for ``5mC``).
 - ``--mod-calibration-filename``

-  - File containing emperical calibration for modified base scores.
+  - File containing empirical calibration for modified base scores.
   - As created by ``megalodon_extras calibrate modified_bases`` command.
   - Default: Load default calibration file for guppy config.